 The battery here is also one of the highest-capacity ones – featuring 696 watt-hours of charge.
-Manufacturer claims it will last the range of 40-45 miles with level one pedal assist.
+The manufacturer claims it will last the range of 40-45 miles with level one pedal assist.

-Grazia features a mid-drive Bosch motor equipped with torque sensor for improved response.
+Grazia features a mid-drive Bosch motor equipped with a torque sensor for improved response.

-Ergonomics on this bike are excellent for elderly riders: step through frame design, ergonomic seat and reliable fork.
+Ergonomics on this bike is excellent for elderly riders: step-through frame design, ergonomic seat and reliable fork.

-That’s what you want to see in a more expensive bike.
+That’s what you want to see on a more expensive bike.
 The motor is placed between the pedals.
 Mid-drive provides better torque and thanks to its centered position, better handling and balance during the ride.
-Center of gravity is also right where it should be.
+The center of gravity is also right where it should be.

-Mid drive motors are recommended when ultimate balance is required – for example in mountain (mostly downhill) electric bikes.
+Mid-drive motors are recommended when the ultimate balance is required – for example, in the mountain (mostly downhill) electric bikes.

 These have been around for a while, as a cheaper and more reliable option.
 Most bikes sold in Europe have hub motors.
 Hub motors are optimal when you plan to ride a smooth hard surface.

-Motor can be placed on either front or rear wheel, with the latter being most popular option.
+A motor can be placed on either front or rear wheel, with the latter being the most popular option.

 These motors are easily replaceable and can be easily serviced as even now there’s only a handful of manufacturers.
-In case with mid-drive motors, even though they are still manufactured by same companies, are often proprietary.
-This will result in higher repair or replacement cost.
+In the case with mid-drive motors, even though they are still manufactured by the same companies, they are often proprietary.
+This will result in higher repair or replacement costs.